International Legion (Ukraine): Spain

 On 7 March 2022, Time reported Spanish nationals had enlisted at the Ukrainian consulate in Barcelona.

 Sri Lanka

-As of July 2022, an ex-Sri Lankan commando known as “Dentist” has been deployed to the field in Kharkiv.
+In July 2022, ex-Sri Lankan commando Sylvester Andrew Ranish Hewage, known as "Dentist", was deployed to the field in Kharkiv.
+In December 2023, the Sri Lankan Embassy in Turkey confirmed that Hewage was killed alongside two other Sri Lankan volunteers.
+According to Sri Lankan Foreign Minister Ali Sabry, he said that the person who helped them go to Kyiv was being "dealt with".

 Sweden

 Very shortly after the appeal for volunteers several hundreds of Swedish military volunteers enlisted in the International Legion for Ukraine, according to the Swedish newspaper Svenska Dagbladet.
 On 25 March 2022, TT News Agency reported that 678 Swedes were already on the ground fighting the Russian forces in Ukraine.

 The first photo distributed by Ukraine of the International Legion reportedly showed Swedish volunteers.

 Switzerland

 In early March, 35 people contacted the Ukrainian Embassy in Bern to join the international legion, according to Radio Télévision Suisse.
 Among these volunteers, three people are of Swiss nationality.

 According to Article 94 of the Swiss Military Penal Code, such service is prohibited for Swiss without permission of the Federal Council, under penalty of a fine or imprisonment for a maximum of three years.

-On May 5, 2022, a Swiss national and two French nationals were reported to be traveling to Ukraine to join the legion.
+On 5 May 2022, a Swiss national and two French nationals were reported to be traveling to Ukraine to join the legion.

+On 12 February 2024, it was reported that a Swiss national was killed in action fighting with Ukrainian troops.